will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 ng generate application example-component-library-app
 ```

-Using the `--create-appication=false` flag prevents Angular from creating an application with the name 'example-component-library', which is the name we want to give to the library itself and not the test application, [as explained here](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5).
+Using the `--create-application=false` flag prevents Angular from creating an application with the name 'example-component-library', which is the name we want to give to the library itself and not the test application, [as explained here](https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5).

 If we now look inside of the workspace which we just created, we can see that there is a `projects` folder containing a sub folder for each of the library (example-component-library) and the application (example-component-library-app) which we just generated.
 There is also a third folder containing an e2e test project, which we can ignore.